 If the associationType is RPLC, XFRM_RPLC, or IsSnapshotOf, the targetObject of the Relationship Association in the Submission Request shall be a DocumentEntry already in the Document Registry.
 All DocumentEntry objects in this Submission Request shall be Stable DocumentEntry objects and, therefore, will not be On-Demand DocumentEntry objects.
 Associations included in the Submission Request may reference On-Demand DocumentEntry objects that have been registered previously.

 The sections in ITI TF-3: 4.1 specify the mapping of XDS concepts to ebRS and ebRIM semantics and document metadata.
-A full example of document metadata submission can be found in ITI TF-2x: Appendix W.
+A full example of document metadata submission can be found online: see ITI TF-2x: Appendix W.

 XML namespace prefixes used in text and examples below are for informational purposes only and are documented in ITI TF-2x: Appendix V, Table V.2.4-1.